oatlog/oatlog/doc/report/main.typ

 e-classes such that the implied DAG of e-nodes has some minimal cost.

 A set of rewrite rules is called a theory, and these can be shown to converge to finite e-graphs under some conditions.
-Practically, many theories diverge and the EqSat rewriting phase is often performed until some timeout or until some other condition is met.
+In practice, many theories diverge and the EqSat rewriting phase is often performed until some timeout or until some other condition is met.

 Extraction, even when using a sum of static e-node costs as a cost function, is NP-hard, but there